kbec19/Academic-Blog/content/blog/new-things-series/02-new/index.md

 ---
 date: "2022-05-23"
 draft: false
-excerpt: Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites.
+excerpt: "Using the Hugo-Netlify-RStudio Workflow"
-subtitle: ""
+subtitle: "Simply Starting"
 title: Me??
 Overthinking?
 weight: 2
 ---

 Sometimes the best way to learn is to share what you know with someone else who knows as much or more than you do.
 This is what happened when I shared my shell of a blog in process with the fabulous [Isha Mahajan](https://github.com/Isha-Mahajan12).
-Really, starting to use th Hugo/Netlify/RStudio blog process is pretty simple.
+Really, starting to use the Hugo/Netlify/RStudio blog process is pretty simple.

 1. Fork theme into your Github repository (https://github.com/hugo-apero/hugo-apero-docs for this theme)